-UD-AQA can also deal with the dataset with only one ground truth label, but multiple labels are more appreciated due to the introduction of more diverse scores.
-To evaluate the performance on the dataset with single ground truth label, we report the performance on the AQA-7 dataset~\cite{Parmar2019action7}, where only final scores are provided.
+UD-AQA can also deal with the dataset with only one ground-truth label, but multiple labels are more appreciated due to the introduction of more diverse scores.
+To evaluate the performance on the dataset with a single ground-truth label, we report the performance on the AQA-7 dataset~\cite{Parmar2019action7}, where only final scores are provided.

-Specifically, AQA-7 dataset captures seven actions from Summer and Winter Olympics.
+Specifically, the AQA-7 dataset captures seven actions from Summer and Winter Olympics.
 The dataset comprises 370 single diving 10m platform sequences, 176 gymnastic vault sequences, 175 big air skiing sequences, 206 big air snowboarding sequences, 88 synchronous diving-3m Springboard sequences, 91 synchronous diving-10m platform sequences, and 83 trampoline sequences.
-The average frames of the trampoline sequences are 634, which is much larger than the average frames of about 100 frames for diving and other actions, so we follow Parmar \textit{et al.} ~\cite{Parmar2019action7} to discard trampoline sequences.
-Only the final scores labels are available while the judges’ scores are unknown in the AQA-7 dataset.
+The average frames of the trampoline sequences are 634, which is much larger than the average frames of about 100 frames for diving and other actions, so we follow previous works~\cite{Parmar2019action7} to discard trampoline sequences.
+Only the final scores labels are available while the multiple judge scores are unknown in the AQA-7 dataset.
 The score range is varied for different actions so normalization is needed.
 803 sequences belong to the training set and 303 sequences are for the testing.

-Table~\ref{tab:table5} summarizes the performance comparison on AQA-7 dataset.
-We can see that the average result on the AQA-7 is 0.8318, which is higher than multi-branch USDL~\cite{Tang2020uncertainty5} by 2.16\%.
-Compared with other methods, our UDAQA achieves the second-best result and is only lower than the best CoRe.
-If multiple labels are available, the performance can be improved further for involving more diversity.
+Table~\ref{tab:table6} summarizes the performance comparison on the AQA-7 dataset.
+We can see that the average result on the AQA-7 dataset is 0.8318, which is 2.16\% higher than multi-head USDL~\cite{Tang2020uncertainty5}.
+Compared with other methods, our UD-AQA achieves the second-best result, being only lower than the best CoRe.
+The potential reason is that our focus is to generate multiple scores, so UD-AQA only uses a simple regression head, while CoRe designs a coarse-to-fine multi-layer regression tree.
+If multiple labels are available, the performance can be improved further by involving more diversity.